voiio/voiio.github.io/org_structure.md

 #### 3. clutch

-We want to be the best at what we do.
+We are the best at what we do.
-We want to be the clutch player that everyone wants on their team.
+We aim to be the clutch players that everyone wants on their team.

-#### 4. no bs
+#### 4. no BS

 We don't keep bullshit around.
 If it doesn't add value, it needs to go.
 Embrace your inner Marie Kondo.